Frequently Asked Questions

 My Pet Questions

-The doctors at Anchor Animal Hospital are available to see emergencies during our normal business hours.
-If there is an emergency we refer patients to either Cape Cod Veterinary Specialists or MA-RI Veterinary emergency.
+The doctors at Anchor Animal Hospital have limited available to see emergencies during our normal business hours.
+If there is an emergency we may refer patients to near by Veterinary Emergency Facilities.
 Please visit our emergency page for more information on emergencies and contact information for our emergency partners.

 We require that pets, which are going to have anesthesia and a surgical procedure, have an exam within no more than 3 months prior to the procedure.
 For most procedures your pet must have an exam within a moth of the procedure.
 Even in young pets there can be health changes in a matter of weeks or months.
 Our doctors want to be aware of any potential complications to surgery prior to the procedure so that they can plan accordingly.
 In some cases our doctors may request an exam closer to the surgery date if your pet has an active health problem.
 Our goal is to make surgical procedures as safe as possible.

 We recommend that puppy and kitten vaccines be started at 8-10 weeks of age.
 In some cases vaccines may be started as early as 6 weeks old.
 To achieve proper immunity a series of vaccines are given every 3-4 weeks until they are 16 weeks old.
 There may be some variation from pet to pet.
 To maintain protection these injections are boostered every 1-3 years depending on the vaccine.
 Visit our Routine Care section under services for more information on vaccines.